VarboxInternational/docs/content-management.md

 ## Overwrite Bindings

 In your projects, you may stumble upon the need to modify the behavior of these classes, in order to fit your needs.
-[VarBox](/) makes this possible via the `config/varbox/bindings.php` configuration file.
+Varbox makes this possible via the `config/varbox/bindings.php` configuration file.
 In that file, you'll find every customizable class the platform uses.

 > For more information on how the class binding works, please refer to the [Custom Bindings](/docs/{{version}}/custom-bindings) documentation section.

 <style>
-    span.overwrite-class {
+    p.overwrite-class {
         display: block;
         font-family: SFMono-Regular,Menlo,Monaco,Consolas,Liberation Mono,Courier New,monospace;
         font-weight: 600;
-        font-size: 14px;
+        font-size: 15px;
+        margin: 0;
     }
 </style>

 <a name="page-bindings"></a>
 ### Page Bindings

-The `page` classes available for binding overwrites are:
+The page classes available for binding overwrites are:

-<span class="overwrite-class">Varbox\Models\Page</span>
+<p class="overwrite-class">Varbox\Models\Page</p>

 Found in `config/varbox/bindings.php` at `models.page_model` key.
 This class represents the page model.

-<span class="overwrite-class">Varbox\Controllers\PagesController</span>
+<p class="overwrite-class">Varbox\Controllers\PagesController</p>

 Found in `config/varbox/bindings.php` at `controllers.pages_controller` key.
-This class is used for interactions with the Admin -> Manage Content -> Pages section.
+This class is used for interactions with the "Admin -> Manage Content -> Pages" section.

-<span class="overwrite-class">Varbox\Controllers\PagesTreeController</span>
+<p class="overwrite-class">Varbox\Controllers\PagesTreeController</p>

 Found in `config/varbox/bindings.php` at `controllers.pages_tree_controller` key.
-Used for interactions with the pages tree from the Admin -> Manage Content -> Pages section.
+Used for interactions with the pages tree from the "Admin -> Manage Content -> Pages" section.

-<span class="overwrite-class">Varbox\Requests\PageRequest</span>
+<p class="overwrite-class">Varbox\Requests\PageRequest</p>

 Found in `config/varbox/bindings.php` at `form_requests.page_form_request` key.
 This class is used for validating any page when creating or updating.